znuny/znuny7-preview/README.md

 # Znuny 7 Preview

 This project is a preview of the upcoming release branch Znuny 7.
-It is branched from the current [Znuny LTS 6.4](https://github.com/znuny/Znuny/tree/rel-6_4).
+It is branched from the current [Znuny 6.4](https://github.com/znuny/Znuny/tree/rel-6_4).

 ## License